sustaind/sustaind-interview-challenge/README.md

 6. How is the infrastructure handled?
 Secrets management, how to run and how to deploy? (no need to have all of that setup just examples of how you would do it)
 7. Testing: Are there meaningful tests that cover critical functionality?

-Tooling
+## Tooling

-* TypeScript is a must but for backend, but feel free to use any library/framework/runtime standard library;
+* TypeScript is a must, but feel free to use any library/framework/runtime standard library;
 * Use any frontend UI library/framework and component library that you feel most comfortable with.

-Submission
+## Submission

 Fork this repository and then provide a link to a Git repository with your solution.
 Include any necessary setup instructions in the README.md file.